Host for life, Rush Limbaugh executing assigned host duties flawlessly.

 It's the size of a driver's license.

-They just take it and slide it in the machine, it brings up his entire uh military record.
+They just take it and slide it in the machine.

 Okay, well, there you go.

-Now, what does this does this particular card have uh have his fingerprints encoded for ID purposes?
+Now, does this particular card have his fingerprints encoded for ID purposes?

 Well, yes, because it has every piece of information that the military has on you.

-Um all your personal information, your fingerprints, your blood type, um, like I say, your religion, everything that's on the dog tags, social security number, favorite radio show.
+All your personal information, your fingerprints, your blood type, like I say, your religion, everything that's on the dog tags, social security number.

 Okay.